 Informed consent is a process by which an individual voluntarily expresses their willingness to participate in research, after having been informed of all aspects of the research that are relevant to their decision.
 Informed consent is rooted in the ethical principle of respect for persons.
 It is not merely a form or a signature, but a process, involving information exchange, comprehension, voluntariness, and documentation.
 Each of these aspects of the process is described in greater detail below.
-Please refer to the ICH E6 Section 4.8 and the informed consent section of the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials for further guidance on the informed consent process and documentation requirements.
+Please refer to Section 4.8 of the International Conference on Harmonization (ICH) Consolidated Guidance for Good Clinical Practice (GCP) and the informed consent section of the DAIDS policy on Requirements for Source Documentation in DAIDS Funded and/or Sponsored Clinical Trials for further guidance on the informed consent process and documentation requirements.

 US regulations (45 CFR 46.116) specify the elements of informed consent that must be conveyed to research participants through the informed consent process.
-It is the responsibility of the IoR, and all delegated study staff involved in the informed consent process to deliver all required information to potential study participants.
+It is the responsibility of the IoR, and all delegated study staff involved in the informed consent process, to deliver all required information to potential study participants.

-Based on the technical and regulatory reviews that are completed as part of the MTN protocol development and study activation processes, there is adequate assurance that once the MTN LOC (FHI 360) has activated a site for study implementation, site-specific ICFs specify all information required by the regulations.
-However, responsibility for informed consent does not end with preparation of adequate ICFs.
+Based on the technical and regulatory reviews that are completed as part of the MTN protocol development and study activation processes, there is adequate assurance that once the MTN LOC (FHI 360) has activated a site for study implementation, site-specific informed consent forms specify all information required by the regulations.
+However, responsibility for informed consent does not end with preparation of an adequate informed consent form.
 It is the responsibility of the IoR and designated study staff to perform the following: